Reghill/make-me-oo/README.md

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.

+**Problem Articulation**

+Some of the problems in Shivam's OOP solution are listed below:
+* `final` keyword is not used for the properties of Point `x` and `y` .
+It should have been used because if the properties x and y are changed, then it would become a different `point` altogether.
+* Unused setters are implemented in Point.java
+* There are no behaviours in `Point.java`.
+The distance calculation is between two points and direction is with respect to two points.
+  Also, the calculation is done in `DistanceAndDirectionCalculator` class by getting Point values using getters.
+This should not be done by the principle of `Tell Don't Ask`.
+  Hence distance and direction calculation should have been done in Point.java.
+* Thus, `DistanceAndDirectionCalculator.java` is not required and could be deleted.